Shutterstock. ID: 1162948519.

 Introduction to ocular infections

-An ocular infection (eye infection) happens when bacteria, viruses or other microbes in your everyday environment attack part of your eye.1 If you have an eye infection, you can spread it to other people.1
+An ocular infection (eye infection) happens when bacteria, viruses or fungi in your everyday environment attack part of your eye.1 If you have an eye infection, you can spread it to other people.1

 Find out more about eye infection symptoms here, and learn about the most effective treatments here.